atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 »
 I «
 »
-st child, ni have nothing to do with st you; I shall have your brother call me st to an account with a pistol: no body st will dare trust you now, my dear.” st that’s hard indeed, ” replied she; st but if that is the cafe, I will tell him, st plainly that I hate all confinement, and tt st will sooner perish like a woman of st spirit, than be moped to death at the st farm, under his management.”
+st child, ni have nothing to do with st you; I shall have your brother call me st to an account with a pistol: no body st will dare trust you now, my dear." st that’s hard indeed, " replied she; st but if that is the cafe, I will tell him, st plainly that I hate all confinement, and tt st will sooner perish like a woman of st spirit, than be moped to death at the st farm, under his management."
 * # 4
 0 ‘
-st Bravely resolved, girl, ” cried a young man of fashion, who was following Lumley; I take you at your word — Then, pushing her into the bagnio before him, he kept her there all the time her father and brother were in search of her; and being soon heartily tired of her, left her to find out a new keeper. m
+st Bravely resolved, girl, " cried a young man of fashion, who was following Lumley; I take you at your word — Then, pushing her into the bagnio before him, he kept her there all the time her father and brother were in search of her; and being soon heartily tired of her, left her to find out a new keeper. m
 0
 Maria,